 There are two other items parishioners will appreciate: one is multiple giving options, including bank account debits and credit/debit cards.
 It’s estimated that sixty percent of church eGivers make their gifts using credit cards, highlighting the need for providers to offer a credit/debit payment option.
 The second is personalized offertory cards to replace envelopes – the liturgy invites us to place something in the basket as a sign of support, and eGiving providers should address this symbolic act that is so important to parishioners.

 “Does my eGiving system work across multiple technology platforms?”

 Most parishioners are now accustomed to paying bills and making purchases through secure websites and will expect the same from parish eGiving.
 They’ll want to be able to enroll and manage their accounts online, and parishioners will feel a stronger connection if the online experience is unique to the parish, not “generic” for the provider.

 As people continuously adapt to new technologies, eGiving should keep pace.
-Providers should offer mobile device apps that parishioners can use to make donations and manage their accounts, as well as a robust Text-to-Give feature that can help reach a wider parishioner audience and capture quick one-time gifts that can potentially be converted to recurring donations.
+Providers should offer mobile device support that parishioners can use to make donations and manage their accounts, as well as a robust Text-to-Give feature that can help reach a wider parishioner audience and capture quick one-time gifts that can potentially be converted to recurring donations.

 Parishioners will also expect to give to all collections: offertory, second collections and unique appeals, and capital campaigns. eGiving providers that don’t offer this full range of stewardship options prevent the church family from fully engaging in all ministries – and this disconnect will be reflected in parish finances.